sergeio/riddle-blog/math.md

 <img src="images/one-fourth^n-middle.svg" width="512" height="512">

-At this point, I notice that besides being prettier, this second visualization of our series is a perfect compliment to our first one.
+At this point, I notice that besides being prettier, this second visualization of our series is a perfect complement to our first one.
 Well, almost perfect.
 We'd need a third to completely fill up the box.

 <img src="images/one-fourth^n-all.svg" width="512" height="512">